teaching-on-testbeds/network-emulation/network_emulation.md

 ::: {.cell .markdown}

-Now, we will be able to log in to our resources over SSH!
+At this point, we should be able to log in to our resources over SSH!
 Run the following cells, and observe the output - you will see an SSH command for each of the nodes in your topology.
 :::

 ::: {.cell .code}